 Reducing echo in a room cheaply by covering walls

 The flat surfaces you will have the most of in a room will be the walls.
-Typically these will be made of drywall, known as plasterboard in the UK.
+Typically, these will be made of drywall, known as plasterboard in the UK.
 Although drywall is not as reflective as ceramic tiles or wooden paneling, it will still reflect sound.
-So what can you do?
+So, what can you do?

 Hessian/Burlap: If you are looking for a permanent fix you could copy what recording and radio studios do.
 They use hessian (burlap in the US) wall covering.
-It helps to absorb sound but it also breaks up the flat wall surface.
-You will probably also need some other sound absorbing material beneath the hessian.
+It helps to absorb sound, but it also breaks up the flat wall surface.
+You will probably also need some other sound-absorbing material beneath the hessian.

-Wall hangings: Tapestries, fabric wall hangings, and decorative wall rugs not only look great, they also help to kill excessive reverberation in a room.
+Wall hangings: Tapestries, fabric wall hangings, and decorative wall rugs not only look great, but they also help to kill excessive reverberation in a room.
 It can also help if you hang them from a pole rather than directly against the wall.
 That way you are also putting in a “step” in the otherwise flat wall.
 Using thick tapestries helps because their extra mass helps to absorb sound.
-Also, leaving a small air gap between the wall and the wall hanging can also improve the sound absorption.
+Also, leaving a small air gap between the wall and the wall hanging can also improve sound absorption.

 Blankets: This is a cheap and easy method to remove room echo.
 I’ve tried a few methods of hanging old blankets but the one that worked best was to pin the blankets to the walls with long thumbtacks.
 When I tried this method in my garage the transformation in the acoustic was remarkable.
 The garage went from having lots of echo to a very usable video recording space.